p2panda/handbook/website/docs/02-organising-data/queries.md

 ## Publishing Entries

-- clients use two RPC endpoints for publishing entries:
+- clients use two RPC methods for publishing entries:
     1. `panda_getEntryArguments` to retrieve parameters required for encoding an entry
     2. `panda_publishEntry` to publish a signed and encoded entry